scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Holy

 A ray of radiant light blasts a target creature in range.
-The creature makes a dexterity save vs your spellcasting.
+The creature makes a Charisma save against your spellcasting.
 On a fail they take 1 wound, or 2 wounds if they are undead.

 Add a target for every level above cantrip.